billycph/VectorDBCostSavingInspector/README.md

 If you prefer not to inspect your vector database, we can approxicate cost saving based on the number of vectors and how the vectors are used.
 ### Prerequisites

+### Real cost saving inspection
 - A Pinecone Index.
 - Vectors in Pinecone MUST have a metadata field named created_at (Unix timestamp) for the time-based logic to work.

+### Approximate cost saving estimate
+- Number of vectors in your vector database

 ## Usage